-When a North Dakota-based heavy, highway, and municipal construction company accepted a high-profile job to build a multiple milelong, four-lane stretch of Interstate 29 during the Midwest’s short construction season, they knew updating their equipment would be vital to the project’s success.
+When a North Dakota-based heavy, highway, and municipal construction company accepted a high-profile job to build a multiple-mile-long stretch of Interstate 29 during the Midwest’s short construction season, they knew updating their equipment would be vital to the project’s success.

 Northern Improvement completes many projects like this one, but they quickly identified that their smaller concrete placer machine wouldn’t meet this project’s needs,” said Eric Sahr, RDO Equipment Co.
 WIRTGEN Product Manager.